History of Bogotá: Government and administration

 City mayor and the Chapter formed by two council men assisted by the constable and the chief of police governed the city.
 For better administering these domains in April 1550 the Audience of Santafé de Bogotá was organized, for hearers to act.
 From that time the city became the capital and the home of New Kingdom of Granada government.
 Fourteen years later, in 1564, the Spanish Crown designated the first Royal Audience Chairman; Andrés Díaz Venero de Leyva.
 The Kingdom of New Granada became a Viceroyalty in 1739 and kept that condition until Liberator Simón Bolívar achieved independence from Spain in 1819.

 Religion

 After dominating indigenous populations by war, conquest by religion began assisted by religious communities established in the entire Colombian territory from the 16th century, Churches and convents were built for the Franciscan, Dominican, Augustine communities and later on in 1604, Jesuits, Capuchin monks and Clarisse, Dominican and Barefooted Carmelite nuns.
-Such communities marked the spirit and uses of Santafereños, since they exercised ideology, political and cultural domination only slightly reduced when in 1767, Carlos III ordered Jesuit expulsion from Spanish colonies in America.
+Such communities marked the spirit and uses of Santafereños, since they exercised ideology, political and cultural domination only slightly reduced when in 1767, Carlos III of Spain ordered Jesuit expulsion from Spanish colonies in the Americas.